 On successful completion of the course students will be able to:

-1. be able to competently administer a cognitive test such as the Wechlser Intelligence Scale for Adults.
+1. competently administer a cognitive test such as the Wechsler Adult Intelligence Scale

 1. Overview of functional neuroanatomy and cognitive models of sensory processes, perception, attention, executive function, verbal/language functions, memory and learning, motor function (praxis/construction) in the child and adult

 2. Psychological assessment instruments appropriate for various functional systems; intelligence and attainment assessment instruments

 3. Different approaches to neuropsychological assessment in child, adult and geriatric populations (clinical and psychometric approaches)

 4. Referral questions (reasons for assessment) and acquisition of relevant history

 - a) childhood developmental disorders such as Specific Learning Disability, Language disorders and Attention Deficit Hyperactivity Disorder;